Stoddard2112/TandTCollabSyllabus/CollabSyllabus.md

          <p><strong><em>
                     <p>Privay in History </p>
                     <a>Brandeis and Warren, The Right to Privacy.
 Harvard Law Review, 1890.</a>.
-                     <a> Shapiro, Stuart.
-"Places and spaces: The historical interaction of technology, home, and
+                     <a Shapiro, Stuart.Places and spaces: The historical interaction of technology, home, and
-                      privacy."
+                                privacy.
 The Information Society 14.4 (1998): 275-284.</a>

                 </em></strong></p>
         <ul>